microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ## Synopsis

-Connects with an authenticated account to use Microsoft Entra PowerShell cmdlet requests.

-This module supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).
+Connect to Microsoft Entra ID with an authenticated account.

 ## Syntax